 George Gissing’s classic work exposing the brutal reality of difficulty making a living as a writer in 1880s London, laying out all the facts, the pittance offered for a work that cost the author a year of his life or more.
 One writer, Reardon, ends up sick and dies nearly penniless, despite his wife having come into an inheritance.
 Another writer, Biffen, kills himself, although for flimsier reasons—not caring particularly that his book wasn’t a success but more because he can’t marry someone?
+(This after he rescues his manuscript for his book from a fire in his building, clinging to a chimney on the roof and having a neighbor rescue him with a ladder).
 Then there’s Jasper, the frivolous man who understands how to write the blather that the public wants, and not to burden himself with a wife unless she’s rich.
 The story of the two cousins, Amy and Marian Yule, comes into this, Jasper first promising to marry Marian but when her inheritance disappears he pulls away, eventually marrying Amy after Reardon dies.

 Marian helps her father write his articles, and she sits in the Reading Room musing one foggy day: “A few days ago her startled eye had caught an advertisement in the newspaper, headed ‘Literary Machine’; had it then been invented at last, some automaton to supply the place of such poor creatures as herself, to turn out books and articles?
 Alas! the machine was only one for holding volumes conveniently, that the work of literary manufacture might be physically lightened.
 But surely before long some Edison would make the true automaton; the problem must be comparatively such a simple one.
 Only to throw in a given number of old books, and have them reduced, blended, modernised into a single one for today’s consumption.”